cktong02/qa-challenges/appUI/README.md

 $ behave
 ```
 App would be installed & UI test would be run in Android virtual device
-Note: Scrolling to 9-day forecast tab occasionally fails, re-run the test in case of element not found error
+- Note: Scrolling to 9-day forecast tab occasionally fails, please re-run the test in case of element not found error

 ## Test design
 Tech stack: Python with Behave BDD style framework

 ### Test cases
-BDD feature spec in `./features/forecast.feature`
+- BDD feature spec in `./features/forecast.feature`
-Step definitions in `./features/steps/forecast_steps.py`
+- Step definitions in `./features/steps/forecast_steps.py`
-Page objects in `./features/pages`
+- Page objects in `./features/pages`